simonw/datasette/docs/settings.rst

 The :ref:`cli_publish` and :ref:`cli_package` commands both generate a secret for you automatically when Datasette is deployed.

 This means that every time you deploy a new version of a Datasette project, a new secret will be generated.
-This will cause signed cookies to become inalid on every fresh deploy.
+This will cause signed cookies to become invalid on every fresh deploy.

 You can fix this by creating a secret that will be used for multiple deploys and passing it using the ``--secret`` option::